New John Torrio items found!

 This personal non-profit site was made strictly for your enjoyment and mine.
 It took me many years and money out of my own pocket to make.
 I do not have an agenda claiming that I own Al Capone, nor am I peddling any book.
 I do not associate myself with any author, writer, Capone relative, any supposed Capone relative or other Capone website, unless it's specified here, or if their book, site or name appears here.
 Some people claim this subject for fame and glory, some do it for the money, some for both.
 For me, it's merely about the fascination of the era.This educational website's aim is strictly about telling a historically untwisted, unbiased and correct version (at least as close as humanly possible) of Al Capone and the roaring twenties.
 Through this process, I wanted to share it with all true history buffs out there, whether experienced or novice.
 Nothing more, nothing less!

-Enjoy clicking through this site and
+Enjoy clicking through this site and thank-you for your kind support!

 Welcome to my personal homepage.
 Welcome to My Al Capone Museum web site.
 In the past 27 years, I have collected items belonging to and dealing with the Granddaddy of all American gangsters, Alphonse Capone.
 My fascination with Capone started out with Robert De Niro's outstanding perfomance as the eminent Chicago underworld king.
 My curiosity was peaked.I wanted to know more about Al Capone and his era.
 I immediately began my search and soon found out that the facts were far more exciting than any of Hollywood's made up fiction.
 Al Capone was a multi-faceted man.
 He could be kind,vicious,loyal and quick with a joke.
 I must say outright that he was a gangster and a criminal.
 I do not endorse his way of life by any means, but I will admit that I am fascinated with his staying power (still popular 84 years after his era and 67 years after his death)!
 This non profit website was made to educate and satisfy various people interested in this particular era of history.
 People from all walks of life visit and enjoy these pages.
 It all started with a single web page and then quickly snowballed into what you see today.
 After coaxing by some media people,(they almost had to twist my arm, literally!)
 I finally gave in and appeared on History channel T.V. documentary, participated in some newspaper and television news stories for my Capone research / collection.
 Click through to let me share the past and some of my collection with you.
 Enjoy!
 Sincerely,